temporalio/sdk-python/README.md

 * The `say_hello_activity` is `async` which is the recommended activity type (see "Types of Activities" below)
 * A custom name for the activity can be set with a decorator argument, e.g. `@activity.defn(name="my activity")`
 * Long running activities should regularly heartbeat and handle cancellation
-* Can only have positional arguments.
+* Activities can only have positional arguments.
 Best practice is to only take a single argument that is an object/dataclass of fields that can be added to as needed.

 #### Types of Activities